mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

 The approach described in this post reflects some of my background in object oriented programming.
 After all, spinning up processes and testing messages passed between them feels very similar to instantiating objects and doing the same thing.

-There are obviously some shortcomings to this approach — the big one being that the type checker doesn't complain when you send an unknown message to a process.
-That said, the approach [`distributed-process`](https://github.com/haskell-distributed/distributed-process) makes you to take is very consistent and makes it a delight to write asynchronous applications.
+There are obviously some shortcomings to the techniques described — the big one being that the type checker doesn't complain when you send an unknown message to a process.
+That said, the approach [`distributed-process`](https://github.com/haskell-distributed/distributed-process) makes you to take is very consistent and makes it pleasant to write asynchronous applications.

 Hopefully what I've written here offers some insight into how you might begin testing your [`distributed-process`](https://github.com/haskell-distributed/distributed-process) applications.